UTDNebula/planner/README.md

-# Comet Planning
+# Nebula
-*Comet Planning is a tool for planning out students' college experience*
+*Nebula is a tool for planning out students' college experience*

 ## Overview
-Comet Planning allows students to plan out including coursework, co-curricular activities like studying abroad and research, and extracurricular involvement in student organizations.
+Nebula allows students to plan out including coursework, co-curricular activities like studying abroad and research, and extracurricular involvement in student organizations.
 It does this with an intuitive drag-and-drop interface that represents various college activities as blocks and displays them in semester groups.